RIZAmohammadkhan/GuiKeyStandaloneGo/README.md

     *   Embeds all necessary configuration directly into the client and server binaries by generating `config_generated.go` files during its build process for the templates.
     *   Cross-compiles client and server Go templates into Windows executables.
     *   Packages executables with a `README_IMPORTANT_INSTRUCTIONS.txt`.
-    *   Successfully handles CGo dependencies for SQLite in the client template.
+    *   Uses a pure Go SQLite driver, removing CGo dependencies for client and server templates.

 *   **Client (Windows Executable):**
     *   Starts with embedded configuration.
     *   Monitors foreground application changes and keyboard input (raw key data).
     *   Processes raw key data into human-readable strings.
     *   Aggregates activity into structured `LogEvent` sessions.
-    *   Caches these `LogEvent`s locally in an SQLite database (`activity_cache.sqlite`) with retention policies and max size enforcement.
+    *   Caches these `LogEvent`s locally in an SQLite database (`activity_cache.sqlite`) with retention policies and max size enforcement (using a pure Go SQLite driver).
     *   Sets up Windows Registry entry for autostart.
     *   Initializes a Libp2p host with Kademlia DHT, AutoNAT, Relay client, and Hole Punching capabilities.
     *   Actively bootstraps into the DHT and attempts to discover the server.